crewdevio/merlin/README.md

 - `Ops (optional)` receives a boolean, closes all the operations that never end, for example `Deno.open("file.txt")`. by default is `true`.
 - `Resources (optional)` receives a boolean, terminates all asynchronous processes that interact with the system. by default is `true`.
 - `only (optional)` receives a boolean, only tests that have `only in true` will be executed, the rest will not run.
+- `Exit (optional)` receives a boolean,this is enabled by default for all tests, but can be disabled by setting the Exit boolean to false in thetest definition

 ### about resources and ops sanitizers